SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Wimtrap/README.md

 #### 3.1 Build and apply a TF-specific model (for example: ABF2)

-Predictions can be made taking into consideration chromatin state features related to different conditions (for ***Arabidopsis***: whole seedlings, seedling roots, non-hair part of seedling roots, flowers in stages 4-5, seed coats, heat-shocked seedlings, dark-grown seedlings, dark-grown seedlings exposed to 30min or 3h of light and dark-grown seedlings exposed to a long-day cycle; for the ***Solanum***: immature and ripening fruits).
+Predictions can be made by considering chromatin state features related to different conditions.
+For ***Arabidopsis***, these conditions include whole seedlings, seedling roots, non-hair parts of seedling roots, flowers in stages 4-5, seed coats, heat-shocked seedlings, dark-grown seedlings, dark-grown seedlings exposed to 30 minutes or 3 hours of light, and dark-grown seedlings exposed to a long-day cycle.
+For ***Solanum***, it encompasses immature and ripening fruits.

-To build and apply a TF-specific model, some functions are defined in this R package.
-Then, to predict the binding sites of "ABF2" of Arabidopsis, type:
+To build and apply a TF-specific model, this R package defines specific functions.
+To predict the binding sites of **ABF2** in Arabidopsis, follow these steps:

 ```
 R